University of Massachusetts, Amherst

 Snickers, The Blog of an Ecologist Dog, Summer 2012 REU Mascot

-This material is based upon work supported by the National Science Foundation under Awards No. CCR-0205575, CCR-0427071, and IIS-0705772, the National Science Foundation REU grant DBI-0452254 and also the Mount Holyoke Center for the Environment Summer 2009 Leadership Felloship.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or Mount Holyoke College.
+This material is based upon work supported by the National Science Foundation under Awards No. CCR-0205575, CCR-0427071, and IIS-0705772, the National Science Foundation REU grants DBI-0452254 and DBI-1003938, the Mount Holyoke Center for the Environment, and the Charles Bullard Fellowship in Forest Research at Harvard Forest, a department of Harvard University.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation, Harvard University or Mount Holyoke College.